alpaycb/sqlplusdemo/README.md

 <img width="1664" alt="image" src="https://github.com/user-attachments/assets/73348531-cefd-485d-a24b-e38142ec2057" />

-After 5 minutes your cluster is ready to be used.
+After a few minutes your cluster is ready to be used.

 Click on the cluster name and then go to the `Data Tools` -> `Query`.
 Set the context to the bucket `travel-sample` and the scope `inventory`: